Sammy-Murumwa/Food-Security-Monitoring-Tool-for-Karamoja-Uganda./README.md

 Which districts have dedicated more land to farming of Maize and Sorghum?

-What percentage of the total area of each sub county has each crop (Maize and Sorghum) occupied?
+What percentage of the total yield production per Subcounty?

 Display visualization of crop yield and productivity of districts or/and sub counties using different tools (charts/graphs)

-What is the per capita productivity of the Karamoja region?

-What is the potential productivity, actual and missed productivity in the region?
+What is the Distribution of Yield in a Subcounty?

 Link
 This is the URL to the tool https://public.tableau.com/app/profile/sammy.murumwa/viz/Crop-Performance-Analysis-in-Karamoja/Dashboard2